 Invariably, most houseguests will team up with another player (a “showmance” or whatever) and then swear to each other that they will protect each other and never put them up on the eviction block or vote them out.
 Don’t be telling anybody that.
 That’s a promise that you can’t possibly keep, for it will eventually come the time when you won’t have a choice.
 They might be the only one left to nominate for eviction.
 Maybe these two “best friends” have to face off in a one-on-one competition.
 So now they will have to decide whether to honor their pact, sacrifice themselves by throwing the competition and letting the other one win, or decide that all bets are off, to hell with you, I want to stay.
 That has happened, in fact, more than a few times.

-One trusting idiot one season had the opportunity to take himself off the eviction block, but instead decided not to do it, thinking that his “friends” would all save him.
+Ofttimes a player will be put on the eviction block as a “pawn,” telling them that the other nominee is the real target, so they shouldn’t be worried.
+Don’t they know that in the game of Chess it’s the pawns that are sacrificed first to get at the more powerful pieces?
+More often than not, these human pawns are the very ones to be evicted, even after being told that they were safe.
+One trusting idiot one season had the opportunity to take himself off the block, but instead decided not to do it, thinking that his “friends” would all save him.
 Of course, he was promptly dispatched.
 I guess he learned his lesson.

 Players are always boasting or making the claim that they alone was responsible for getting somebody evicted or saved.
 No one can do that all by themself.
 Both of those are a group effort.
 You are only one vote out of many.
 Just because the Head of Household nominates somebody, doesn’t mean that they will be evicted right away.
 They have opportunities to save themselves.
 The HoH does not get a player evicted.
 All they did was nominate them.
 Then it’s out of their hands.
 They‘ve even been known to boast, “I‘m getting rid of her ass this week.”
 But that’s not up to you.
 You don’t get to vote.
 Or you are only one vote.